abalabanovic/PizzaApi/README.md

 DELETE/order/<order_id> - cancel order providing order id, admin is able to cancel order even if the order is ready to be delivered
 GET/get_all_orders - list all available orders

+#ADMIN AND CLIENT

+GET/logout - logout as a current user